About Scalp Cooling

 Scalp Cooling Treatment Options

 There are two basic approaches to scalp cooling: Manual Cooling Systems and Automated Cooling Systems.
-Some of the suppliers of manual cold caps in the US include: Arctic Cold Caps, Chemo Cold Caps, Penguin Cold Caps and WishCaps.
 Manual caps must be swapped out periodically throughout treatment and require a source of refrigeration to keep replacement caps cold during the infusion process – usually dry ice in a cooler, though some infusion centers make dedicated freezers available to patients.
 The Rapunzel Project has been instrumental in installing freezers for manual caps in many infusion centers across the country.
-Automated Systems, like Dignitana’s Dignicap System and the Paxman System, include self-contained refrigeration units that continuously cool the cap during treatment, eliminating the need for multiple cap changes and for access to freezers or dry ice.
+Automated Systems include self-contained refrigeration units that continuously cool the cap during treatment, eliminating the need for multiple cap changes and for access to freezers or dry ice.

 Patients must take responsibility for obtaining caps and cooling resource and for administering treatment.